NikitaGordia/teammates-suck/README.md

 - `docker-compose.dev.yml` - For development environment with hot-reloading
 - `docker-compose.yml` - For production environment

+### Dockerhub images

+You can use the pre-built images from Dockerhub where both linux/arm64 and linux/amd64 are available:
+- nikitagordia/teammates-suck-frontend
+- nikitagordia/teammates-suck-backend

 #### Development Environment

 For development with hot-reloading: